pdoehle/swc-notes/unix_shell.md

 	- The computer reads, executes, and prints output
 	- User types a new command.

-- A shell is program that run on your computer and gives you a CLI to interact with the computer.
+- A shell is a program that runs on your computer and gives you a CLI to interact with the computer.

 - The shell primarily calls other programs on the computer, but gives you a way to interact with those programs.